 We spent 7 amazing days on our Ireland road trip, which means we have several tips for driving in Ireland.
 Driving in an unfamiliar area is never easy – let alone driving in a foreign country.
 And for us Americans, let’s not forget about driving on the opposite road!
-There were SEVERAL differences that we had to adjust to, but with a good spirit, we managed to make it through our Ireland road trip (even with a car accident).
+There were SEVERAL differences that we had to adjust to, but with a good spirit and some road trip essentials, we managed to make it through our Ireland road trip (even with a car accident).
 With that being said, we learned a few things along the way that we think will help prepare for your Ireland road trip.
 So without further ado, here are our 20 helpful tips for driving in Ireland.

 Get Comfortable Being Uncomfortable